ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 **Returned value(s)**

--   The resulting string reaches the given length.
+-   The resulting string of the given length.

 Type: [String](../data-types/string.md).